MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMClientStatusSetting.md

 The **Set-CMClientStatusSetting** cmdlet modifies client status settings.
 These settings determine the data collection intervals for individual client monitoring activities in Configuration Manager.

-For more information about client settings, see [About Client Settings in Configuration Manager](/previous-versions/system-center/system-center-2012-R2/gg682067(v=technet.10)) in the TechNet library.
+For more information about client settings, see [About Client Settings in Configuration Manager](https://docs.microsoft.com/mem/configmgr/core/clients/deploy/about-client-settings).

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.